dwyl/image-classifier/README.md

 into an embedding which is a vector of a specific vector space.
 In other words, we encode a string into a list of numbers.

-We use a transformer-based pre-trained model `SBERT` to compute an embedding for each caption.
 We chose the transformer `"sentence-transformers/paraphrase-MiniLM-L6-v2"` model.

-The encoding is done with the help of the `Bumblebee.Text.TextEmbedding.text_embedding` function that returns an `%Nx.Serving{}` struct.
 This transformer uses a **`384`** dimensional vector space.
 Since this transformer is trained with a `cosine metric`, we embed the vector space of embeddings with the same distance.